bneb/etherply/apps/docs/docs/intro.md

 > "Simplicity is the ultimate sophistication." — Leonardo da Vinci

-You are here because you want to build something **alive**.
+You are here because you need to synchronize **complex state**.
 The web we grew up with was a library—static pages, cached assets, solitary experiences.
 We are building the **Living Web**.
 Where cursors dance, text flows between screens, and state is a shared hallucination.

-EtherPly is the engine for this new reality.
-It is not just a WebSocket wrapper; it is an opinionated, conflict-free, friction-less sync engine designed for the high-speed collision of ideas.
+EtherPly is **Postgres for Realtime**.
+It is not just a WebSocket wrapper; it is an opinionated, conflict-free sync engine designed for heavy-duty applications like Kanban boards, Design tools, and IDEs.

 ## The Ritual (Installation)

 We believe in "Zero Friction."
 You should be multiplayer in the time it takes to brew a pour-over.